edgurgel/tentacat/README.md

 ## Contributing

-Start by forking this repo
+Start by forking this repo.

 Then run this command to fetch dependencies and run tests: